ZjanPreijde/Java-Programming-Masterclass/README.md

 int sum = sumInts(1, 2);
 ```

-According to the teacher, in programming terms, return -1; is conventially used to indicate an error, and in searching algorithms, -1 indicates `invailid value` or `value not found`.
+According to the teacher, in programming terms, return -1; is conventionally used to indicate an error, and in searching algorithms, -1 indicates `invalid value` or `value not found`.
 Hmmm, OK.

 *Procedure* as a term can also be used to indicate a method that returns nothing (`void`).

-In general, *function* as a term can also be used to indicated a method.
+In general, *function* as a term can also be used to indicate a method.

 #### DiffMerge Tool Introduction/Installation/Usage (Lecture 31/32/33)